 At the base of the steep bluffs in Staksrode Forest, you can visit this rustic and dramatic beach.
-Go for a walk at the beach between fallen trees, look for fossils, or slip in the water for a ducking from the wooden pier.
+Go for a walk at the beach between fallen trees, look for fossils, or slip in the water.

 The wildest beach of Eastern Jutland